mikeborozdin/http-streaming-request/README.md

 [{"name": "Joe
 ```

-Your streaming API will still return text that looks like:

 If you put it through `JSON.parse()` you'll get an error.
 And chances are you'll only get a well formed JSON only after a request completes.

 But if you wait for it to complete you won't be able to show anything to a user.
-And that will defeat the purpose of using streamign.
+And that will defeat the purpose of using streaming.

 ## A way out

 This library solves this problem.
-Just call `makeStreamingJsonRequest()` and it'll give a stream of well formed JSON, even if the underlying request JSON is malformed.
+Just call `makeStreamingJsonRequest()` and it'll give a stream of well formed JSON, even if the underlying response JSON is still malformed.
 For example,

 ```ts
 const stream = makeStreamingJsonRequest({